rafalfaro18/networked-aframe-demo/README.md

 npm install
 ```

 - Create an SSL certificate and put the key.pem and cert.pem files in the project folder.
-You can do this by running in the terminal while inside the project folder (add a passphrase when prompted if not sure what this is just type PASSPHRASE):
+You can do this by running the folllowing command in the terminal while inside the project folder (add a passphrase when prompted if not sure what this is just type PASSPHRASE):
 ```sh
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365
 ```